goldblocx/api/docs/applications/registration.md

 # Building your own applications

 First of all, you need to create your own application and to receive a pair app\_id/app\_secret.
-The latter will be used to generate an oauth2 token to authenticate your users (see [Authentication](../authentication.md) ).
+This pair will be used to generate an OAuth2 token to authenticate your users (see [Authentication](../authentication.md) ).

-To start you should perform registration as a user on the Copernicus Gold web application: https://testwebnew.copernicusgold.com and add a company in the system, because all applications must be linked to a corporate entity.
+To start you should perform registration as a user on the Copernicus Gold web application (for testing we use https://testwebnew.copernicusgold.com ) and add a company in it, because all applications must be linked to a corporate entity.

-After completion the registration, you can see the DEV sub-menu item in the header menu of the web application (see the picture below).
+After completion the registration, you can see the DEV sub-menu item in the header menu of the web application, see the picture below:

 <img src="./dev.png" width=700 height=300 />